 Uniquely providing parents the gift of treasured bonding experiences with their babies through 3D printed ultrasounds also bolsters pro-life views.

-By contrast, 3D printed ultrasound images prove the humanity and development of growing babies, and support a woman’s right to be made fully aware of all information and medical alternatives.
+3D printed ultrasound images prove the humanity and development of growing babies, and support a woman’s right to be made fully aware of all information and medical alternatives.

 The technology also helps doctors explain and prepare treatments for prenatal medical conditions, such as abnormalities in extremities or abdominal wall, prepare for prenatal surgeries or use as educational tools, thus providing more healthcare and support, helping to address parents’ questions or concerns and allow them to make the best informed decisions.